 TorGuard claims to be 100% private.
 However, the US isn’t known for valuing privacy, so it’s uncertain whether they can maintain their 100% privacy guarantee in the long-term.
-That said, TorGuard has several useful privacy and security features like a no-logging policy, DNS leak protection, and more.
+That said, TorGuard has many useful privacy and security features like a no-logging policy, DNS leak protection, AES-256 encryption, and more.

 The price is somewhere in the middle.
 We found TorGuard to be a good choice if your concern is securing your online activity, but less ideal if your goal is unblocking content.

 For a deeper investigation of TorGuard, read our TorGuard review.